Coronavirus update (March 21st): All areas of Yosemite National Park are closed

-In July 2015 the Mariposa Grove was closed to the public at the start of a major restoration and reconfiguration project, which will replace most of the roads with trails, add several new paths, and remove commercial activities (gift shop and tram tours) from the area.
-All visitors will now walk to the grove, starting from a new carpark near the South Entrance.
-The project is expected to be complete in spring 2017.
-The following description relates to the grove before the closure.
+In July 2015 the Mariposa Grove was closed to the public at the start of a major restoration and reconfiguration project, which included replacement of most of the roads with trails, addition of several new paths, and removal of commercial activities (gift shop and tram tours) from the area.
+All visitors will walk to the grove, starting from a new carpark near the South Entrance.
+The project was completed in spring 2018.
+The following description relates to the grove before the restructuring.

 The 2 mile road to the Mariposa Grove crosses a wooded hillside with occasional good views south, then narrows as it enters a cool, sheltered basin where the sequoia trees are first encountered.
 All private vehicles must stop at a smallish parking area (RVs not recommended after 9 am) at the edge of the trees although the paved road continues another 3 miles to 6,810 foot Wawona Point

 .
 The carpark has information boards, trail brochures (50 ¢), gift shop, rest room and a tram terminus, from where tractors with open air coaches take visitors up the road, stopping several times at viewpoints and named trees.
 Trams cost around $16 per person and run every hour, taking 75 minutes for the full loop.
 In spring and summer, the grove is linked to Wawona by a free shuttlebus, sometimes the only access to the trees as the road is closed if the carpark becomes full.
 In winter the road is shut entirely but the trees can still be reached on foot.